Skip to content

 Each app's free plan reflects its core features—but Calendly's is more generous

 At first glance, the free plans that Doodle and Calendly offer are pretty similar.
-Both limit free users to one booking page or event type and one calendar connection per user.
+Both limit free users to one booking page or event type.
 The main difference reflects the core feature differences I've already covered:

-• Doodle's free plan is geared toward the Group Poll feature and only includes one 1:1 (a feature not without its own issues with a clunky UI) per month.
+• Doodle's free plan is geared toward the Group Poll feature and only includes one 1:1 (a feature not without its own issues with a clunky interface) per month.

-• Calendly's free plan includes access to most individual-level features (now including unlimited Meeting Polls), but it doesn't include most of the team management and enterprise-level features.
+• Calendly's free plan includes access to most individual-level features (now including unlimited Meeting Polls), but it limits you to one calendar connection and doesn't include most of the team management and enterprise-level features.

 Ads on Doodle